Research

 Journal of Financial and Quantitative Analysis forthcoming

-* Short summary: We propose an equilibrium concept for markets with continuous unobservable types that leads to constrained efficient allocations, building on the Miyazaki-Wilson-Spence equilibrium, and formulate a simple algorithm for numerical implementation.
+An equilibrium concept for markets with continuous unobservable types that leads to constrained efficient allocations

 Investor-Driven Corporate Finance: Evidence from Insurance Markets